reactos/reactos/sdk/lib/smlib/readme.txt

-SMLIB: Client Library to talk to the ReactOS NT-Compatible Session Manager (SM).
+SMLIB: Client Library to talk to the MenuOS NT-Compatible Session Manager (SM).

 It should be linked in the following components: